Hell in a Cell (2018): Storylines

-The event compromised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown Live.

 At SummerSlam, Roman Reigns defeated Brock Lesnar to win the Universal Championship.
 Before the match began, Money in the Bank contract winner Braun Strowman came out and declared that he would be cashing-in on the winner of the match and stayed at ringside.
 Strowman, however, was incapacitated by Lesnar during the match, preventing him from cashing in; this distraction allowed Reigns to defeat Lesnar to win the championship.
-The next night on Raw, Strowman once again attempted to cash-in after Reigns successfully defended the title against Finn Bálor, but was stopped by Dean Ambrose and Seth Rollins coming to the aid of Reigns, reforming The Shield.
+The next night on Raw, Strowman once again attempted to cash-in after Reigns's successful title defense, but was stopped by Dean Ambrose and Seth Rollins coming to the aid of Reigns, reforming The Shield.
 The following week, Strowman confronted Reigns and announced that he would be cashing-in at Hell in a Cell inside the namesake structure so that Ambrose and Rollins could not interfere.
-On the September 10 episode of Raw, Mick Foley was named as the special guest referee for the match.
+On the September 10 episode, Mick Foley was named as the special guest referee for the match.

 At SummerSlam, during the WWE Championship match between Samoa Joe and defending champion AJ Styles, Joe taunted Styles by disrespecting his wife and daughter, who were seated in the front row.
 An irate Styles attacked Joe with a steel chair, resulting in Joe winning by disqualification, but Styles retaining the title.
 On the following SmackDown, Joe attacked Styles from behind during an interview, and continued to disrespect Styles' family.
-On August 24, a rematch between the two for the title was scheduled for Hell in a Cell.
+On August 24, a title rematch was scheduled for Hell in a Cell.

 At SummerSlam, after the referee was incapacitated, The Miz attacked Daniel Bryan with a pair of brass knuckles handed by his wife, Maryse, who was seated in the front row.
 After the referee came back to his senses, Miz pinned Bryan to win the match.
 On the following SmackDown, Miz and Maryse mocked Bryan's retirement speech from two years earlier.
 Bryan and his wife Brie Bella came out and confronted them.
-Bryan called Miz a coward for having to cheat to win and said that SmackDown General Manager Paige approved of a mixed tag team match between Bryan & Brie and Miz & Maryse at Hell in a Cell.
+Bryan called Miz a coward for having to cheat to win and said that SmackDown General Manager Paige approved of a mixed tag team match pitting Bryan and Brie against Miz and Maryse at Hell in a Cell.